alicecaml/alice/README.md

  - Packages have the same dependencies regardless of environment.

 I'm one of the core Dune developers for my day job.
-Dune is a mature and widely used OCaml build system which it difficult to make large structural changes to its UI and packaging philosophy.
+Dune is a mature and widely used OCaml build system which makes it difficult to make large structural changes to its UI and packaging philosophy.
 Alice is an experiment exploring the design space of OCaml build systems when these constraints are lifted.

 Its name comes from an [Australian Children's Song](https://www.youtube.com/watch?v=XM7Jnetdf0I).